paulfioravanti/steno-dictionaries/src/command/actions/README.md

 mapping a chord to a modifier key combination is not enough, and you need to have something that can differentiate the different ways to quit.

-The script in this directory is my attempt at that differentiation.
+The scripts in this directory are my attempt at that differentiation.

 [AppleScript]: https://en.wikipedia.org/wiki/AppleScript
-[`command-other.json`]: ../../../dictionaries/command/command-other.json